Program Code: CHA.35545

 Spring/Summer First Year Clinical:

 Total Semester Credits: 11.5

 Fall Second Year Clinical:

 Total Semester Credits: 12.5

 Total Semester Credits: 9

-- If you qualify under Option A as a Graduate of an accredited Allied Health Program meeting the program prerequisites either through transfer or waiver, but the program did not include college level physics, you will still be required to take PHY 101 or PHY 111 with a "B" (3.0) or better.
+- Validation requirements – Option A: 1) Graduate of an accredited Allied Health Program meeting the program prerequisites either through transfer or waiver; 2) if necessary, completion of college level physics, PHY 101 or PHY 111 with a "B" (3.0) or better.
 Medical Radiography Physics will meet this requirement.

-- In addition to tuition, fees, and textbook costs, students should plan for the following expenses during clinical semesters: immunizations & CPR certification to meet health requirements, background check, drug screen, ACEMAPP, TRAJECYS, OIG/GSA/SDN, appropriate laboratory and clinic attire including shoes, name tags, providing your own transportation to and from clinical sites, possible parking fees, and fees for national board exam and certification.
+- In addition to tuition, fees, and textbook costs, students should plan for the following expenses following successful clinical entry: immunizations and CPR certification to meet health requirements, background check, drug screen, ACEMAPP, TRAJECYS, OIG/GSA/SDN, appropriate laboratory and clinic attire including shoes, name tags.
+Students are responsible for providing their own transportation to and from clinical sites, possible parking fees, and fees for national board exam and certification.

 - Students must achieve a "B" (3.0) minimum grade in each DMS course to be eligible to continue in and graduate from the DMS program.

 - All DMS students are expected to complete the ARDMS abdomen, OB/GYN, and physics certifying boards.
 Students may complete the physics SPI exam prior to graduation after successful completion of DMS 105W and DMS 115 physics courses.
 Students meeting DMS 212 early board requirements may take the abdomen and OB/GYN boards 60 days prior to program completion.
 Certification will be awarded after the student has officially completed the program and according to ARDMS regulations.